-The Moorside Drama based on the story of a community's betray as they search for missing girl Shannon Matthews. -------------- --
+The Moorside Drama based on the story of a community's betray as they search for missing girls Shannon Matthews. -------------- ---

 TASK 6 - Design a Campaign

 In Unit 1 you will be set the task of planning and designing your own campaign for change which will be based on a particular crime type.